 In addition to the Board of Governors, the Federal Reserve has a Federal Open Market Committee (FOMC) comprised of the seven governors and five of the twelve regional bank presidents.
 Four of the five regional bank seats rotate in two or three year increments with the other regional bank presidents.
 Only the New York Regional Bank President has a permanent seat on the FOMC, thus the rotation of only four of the five seats.
 The powers of the FOMC will be explained later.

-So when you hear about the Federal Reserve meeting, it is referring to either the Board of Governors or the Federal Open Market Committee.
+When you hear about the Federal Reserve meeting, it is referring to either the Board of Governors or the Federal Open Market Committee.

 Granted Powers – The primary responsibility of the Federal Reserve is to set monetary policy.
 This power was granted in the Federal Reserve Act of 1913.
 In effect, the Federal Reserve was granted the power to determine the cost of money, the volume of money in the economy, and the credit standards used between banks.
 All three of these factors determine the overall interest rate in our economy.